Allegheny Serviceberry

 Description

 Allegheny serviceberry (family Rosaceae) is a deciduous tree that can reach heights of 25 feet, and diameters of 25 feet in their native habitats¹.
 It is a narrow round, multi-stemmed, irregular shape with fragrant white flowers on its fine branches making it a popular plant used in landscaping¹.
 The bark is smooth, silver-gray, with vertical stripes down it.
 The leaves are oval shaped, 2-4 inches in length, simple, alternate, and emerge red, before turning green/blue².
 During the fall, colors change and vary between colors from yellow to red.
 Loose clusters of white fragrant flowers emerge in April to June7 before the leaves followed by berries in the summer that turn from red to purple and are edible.
-The berries are the seeds of the tree and are round, small, and roughly 3/8 of an inch in diameter1,2.
+The berries are round, small, and roughly 3/8 of an inch in diameter1,2.

 Distribution